virtualsatellite/VirtualSatellite4-TML/README.md

 7. Inspect the build artifacts for the p2 repository in _de.dlr.sc.virsat.p2updatesite/target_

-## Jenkins CI and Releases
+## Github Actions and Releases

-Jenkins CI is set-up to start a build job for every branch and every new commit to the repository.
+Github Actions is set-up to start a build job for every branch and every new commit to the repository.
 It executes all relevant tests such as jUnit, Checkstyle, SpotBugs, etc. Making a successful pull-request into development requires all tests to pass.

-Starting a Jenkins CI job on development or integration deploys all relevant artifacts.
+Starting a Github Actions job on development or integration deploys all relevant artifacts.

 ## License